 - You are recovering your iPad from a jailbreak and you want to install the OS in a clean slate environment

-How to Put iPad in Recovery Mode
+How to Put iPad in Recovery Mode And Get out of Recovery Mode?

 To put your iPad in recovery mode, follow these simple steps: